Find Affordable College Courses

 Read full report on Allied Health Professions at Springfield Technical Community College

-Out of the 14 schools in Massachusetts that were part of this year’s ranking, Bunker Hill Community College landed the # 3 spot on the list.
-Located in the large city of Boston, BHCC is a public college with a medium-sized student population.
+A rank of #3 on this year’s list means Bunker Hill Community College is a great value for allied health professions students working on their associate degree.
+Located in the city of Boston, BHCC is a public school with a moderately-sized student population.

 In-state tuition fees for undergraduate students at BHCC are $5,280 per year.
 After completing their Associate Degree, allied health graduates from BHCC carry an average student debtload of $17,627.

-Read full report on Allied Health Professions at Bunker Hill Community College
+Full Allied Health Professions at Bunker Hill Community College Report

 #4